vando026/surgeon/README.md

 ### Customer methods

 Surgeon provides some convenient methods for working with Customer data.
-An example of this functionality was shown in the conversion of the customer name to Id in the demo code above.
 You can use these methods to read in a file with customer Ids and names, get names from Ids, and get Ids from names.

 ```scala
 import conviva.surgeon.Customer._